 More into Cape Town city centre there are city-employed car guards (they wear blue vests) who come to your car when you park, you tell them how long you’ll be there and pre-pay for that amount of time (though you can estimate the lowest likely time, and then just pay extra when you return if you go over time), and they have a receipt for you.
 These are different from the individuals who you tip a coin or two when you return.
 For most of the main streets in the city centre, in business hours, there are the official ones.

-On the Street: Avoid an ostentatious display of expensive jewellery, cameras, mobile phones and other valuables.
+On the Street : Avoid displaying expensive jewellery, cameras, phones and other valuables.
 Keep your handbag with you, keep it closed or zipped, and do not leave it or your phone unattended (not in a shopping cart, at a coffee shop, etc).
 Don’t use a large purse or backpack.
 Do not carry large sums of money with you.
-Carry your wallet and phone in an inside pocket – never in the rear pocket of your trousers.
+Carry your wallet and phone in an inside pocket – never in the rear pocket of your pants.
 Credit card transactions must be processed in your presence.
 It is always better to explore in groups and to stick to well-lit, busy streets.
 Plan your route beforehand and, as far as possible, do not ask directions from strangers.

-On Hiking Trails: In the interest of personal safety and having assistance in the case of a physical or medical emergency, it is advisable to explore trails in groups.
+On Hiking Trails : In the interest of personal safety and having assistance in the case of a physical or medical emergency, it is advisable to never hike alone, rather explore trails in groups.
 Steer away from isolated areas unless accompanied by a guide.
-Safe trails for evening walks and runs in the Mother City